material-motion/material-motion/specifications/runtime.md

 ## Overview

-An instance of a Runtime must be capable of the following:
+An instance of a Runtime must be able to do the following:

 - Commit to Intentions.
 - Fulfill those Intentions.